 Wapplyzer : Technology Connections : 14

-So, The Good Guys has quite a lot going on from a search and technology point of view.
+The Good Guys has a lot going on from a search and technology point of view.

-A 61 domain authority is pretty good from a search point of view.
-The number of tracker and tech connections show a good level of e-Commerce expertise behind the site.
+A 61 domain authority is pretty good in search terms.
+The number of tracker and tech connections also shows a good level of e-Commerce expertise behind the site.

 They’ve got the expected tagging and data analytics set up, with advertising trackers and content experience managers.
 Their store is set up on IBM Websphere which also includes stores like Costco and K-Mart among its other users.

-When you land on new TVs, the first product you see is the Linsar 75 inches 4K UHD HD smart TV for the what seems like a bargain price of $999.
-Now, we don’t plan to review the TV itself, more what we can learn from how it is sold.
-This articles about selling high ticket products online after all.
+When you land on new TVs, the first product you see is the Linsar 75 inches 4K UHD HD smart TV for what seems like a bargain price of $999.
+Now, we don’t plan to review the TV itself, more what we can learn from how it’s sold.
+Remember, this article’s about how to sell high ticket products online.

 Get the basics right

 Then, you’ve got price (including the $300 discount on the regular price) and the call to action.
-Both, immediately visible without no need to scroll down the page.
+Both, immediately visible with no need to scroll down.

 They’ve also added a graphic to show Top Seller and very visible ratings and reviews.
 84 reviews with a 4.5 star rating.
-These are good examples of social proof (check out our article on behavioural science for more on this) and can help drive sales, and are among the more advanced options we cover in our guide to how to get more sales more online.
+These are good examples of social proof (check out our behavioural science article for more on this) which can help drive sales.
+This is a more advanced e-Commerce selling technique.

-They also included the added benefit of “3 months free accidental damage and theft cover” as an upset offer.
-Which again, is a common e-Commerce practice.
+They also include the added benefit of “3 months free accidental damage and theft cover” as an upsell offer.
+Which again, is a good selling technique.

-If we did want to know more, when we scroll down the page, all of the headline elements above come with access to much more detailed information.
+They’ve also made it easy to assess the product.
+That helps with customer decision making.
+If the customer wants to know more, all the headline elements connect to more detailed information.
 Product features.
 Technical specifications.
 Ratings and reviews.
 Buying guide.
 Delivery and installation.

-If we were to get really picky, the only area we might pick them up is in their use of fonts and typography.
-The main font they use Futura is perfectly readable, but a mainly 14px and a font weight of 400 with a dark grey font did have us squinting a little at some of the more detailed body copy.
+If we were being picky, we’d question their use of fonts and typography.
+Their main font (Futura) is perfectly legible.
+But a mainly 14px and a font weight of 400 with a dark grey font had us squinting to read the more detailed body copy.